About my driving school

 Provisional driving licence

-You will need to present both parts of your provisional licence to your instructor on your first meeting to verify your identity and certify that you are qualified to be in charge of the driving school car (checks include making sure you are at the legal age of 17, the licence belongs to you and will therefore be covered by the instructors insurance and that you haven't been banned by a magistrates court).
+You will need to present your provisional licence to your instructor on your first meeting to verify your identity and certify that you are qualified to be in charge of the driving school car (checks include making sure you are at the legal age of 17, the licence belongs to you and will therefore be covered by the instructors insurance and that you haven't been banned by a magistrates court).
 If you don't have this document, then your training session will not be able to go ahead.

 Where am I ?